istio/istio.io/content/en/docs/ops/common-problems/security-issues/index.md

 ---
 title: Security Problems
-description: Tools and techniques to address common Istio authentication, authorization, and general security-related problems.
+description: Techniques to address common Istio authentication, authorization, and general security-related problems.
+force_inline_toc: true
-weight: 5
+weight: 20
+keywords: [security,citadel]
+aliases:
+    - /help/ops/security/repairing-citadel
+    - /help/ops/troubleshooting/repairing-citadel
+    - /docs/ops/troubleshooting/repairing-citadel
 ---

-## End-user Authentication Fails
+## End-user authentication fails

 With Istio, you can enable authentication for end users.
 Currently, the end user credential supported by the Istio authentication policy is JWT.
 The following is a guide for troubleshooting the end user JWT authentication.